 Finding Help with IV Therapy for Drug Treatment

-IV drop detox is a safe, standard procedure to treat substance dependence.
+IV detoxification is a safe, standard procedure to treat substance dependence.
 Intravenous therapy delivers essential nutrients, fluids, and energy while ridding the body of free radicals and drugs.
-This offers a fast recovery, increased immune and brain function, leaving no complications.
-Contact the best IV vitamins and detox centers or mobile IV units to get started on the road to recovery.
+It offers a fast recovery, increased immune and brain function, leaving no complications.
+Contact the best intravenous vitamins and detox centers or mobile IV units to get started on the road to recovery.

-However, note that IV detox is not a foolproof remedy for addiction.
+Note that IV detox is not a foolproof remedy for addiction.
 Body cleanse is just the first step in the treatment procedure.
+Full recovery is possible if IV detox is used with other behavioral therapies that discover the root cause of drug abuse.
 If no other therapies were used, the chances of relapse increase.
 Contact drug detox centers for additional information.

 - JOHN E. HUMISTON, M.D.
 Pharmacy Compounding Committee Review: Nicotinamide Adenine Dinucleotide (NAD+). https://www.fda.gov/media/113016/download